Kavka1/ES/README.md

-# ES_base
+# ES

-Basic reproduction of Evolutionary Strategies.
+Framework of Evolutionary Strategies.